Smash powers and traces on parametrized spectra: An application of rigidity: The cases of , , and

-The multi-span in \eqref{eq:multi_span_B} acts on the categories of orthogonal spectra as before:
+The multi-span in \eqref{eq:multi_span_B} acts on the categories of orthogonal spectra as before, but now using the external smash product rel $B$:

 Since $\barsmash_B$ is defined by composing $\barsmash$ with a pullback, this action is still composed of a smash product, a pullback, and a pushforward.
-Therefore it still preserves freely $f$-cofibrant spectra and the rigidity theorem (\cref{rigidity}) still holds.
+Therefore it still preserves freely $f$-cofibrant spectra, and it follows from the rigidity theorem (\cref{rigidity}) that: \begin{cor} If the multi-span \eqref{eq:multi_span_B} is rigid, then its action as defined in \eqref{action_of_multi_span_fiberwise} is rigid. \end{cor}

-We define the point-set bicategory $\Osp^c/\cat{Fib}_B$ as before: \begin{itemize} \item The 0-cells are fibrations $E$ over $B$. \item The 1- and 2-cells from $A$ to $C$ are the category $\Osp^c(A \times_B C)$ of freely $f$-cofibrant parametrized orthogonal spectra over $A \times_B C$. \item The unit $U_A$ is the suspension spectrum of $A_{+(A \times_B A)}$ over $A \times_B A$.
+We define the point-set bicategory $\Osp^c_{(B)}/\cat{Fib}_B$ as before: \begin{itemize} \item The 0-cells are objects of $\cat{Fib}_B$, so they are Hurewicz fibrations $E$ over $B$. \item The 1- and 2-cells from $A$ to $C$ are the category $\Osp^c(A \times_B C)$ of freely $f$-cofibrant parametrized orthogonal spectra over the fiber product $A \times_B C$. \item The unit $U_A$ is the suspension spectrum of $A_{+(A \times_B A)}$ over $A \times_B A$.
 Equivalently, it is unique object produced by the action of the multi-span

 \item For $X \in \Osp^c(A \times_B E)$ and $Y \in \Osp^c(E \times_B C)$, the product $X \odot_B Y$ is the action of the multi-span

 \item The associator $\alpha$ is the unique natural isomorphism $(X \odot_B Y) \odot_B Z \cong X \odot_B (Y \odot_B Z)$.
 It exists by identifying both sides with the action of the multi-span